necat101/Chronos-CLGCM/README.md

   - **Implemented Dynamic LTM Learning Rate**: Online learning now defaults to a `CosineAnnealingLR` schedule.
 This improves learning stability by starting with a high learning rate for new information and gradually decaying it.
   - **Added Static LR Fallback**: The `--static-ltm-lr` flag can be used in chat mode to revert to the old fixed learning rate behavior for the LTM.
+  - **Added Gradient Clipping**: The `--grad-clip` argument is now available for `train` and `finetune` modes to prevent gradient explosion and improve training stability.

 -----